rifandani/ai-monorepo/apps/hono/README.md

 ## 🧪 How to Evals

-We use `promptfoo` to evaluate our LLM usage.
+We use `promptfoo` to evaluate our prompts.

 ```bash
 # run the evals